skilesare/ICRC/ICRCs/ICRC-60/readme.md

 ### Basic Structure

-At its core, the metadata structure of a dynamic NFT retains compatibility with ICRC-59, ensuring that fundamental metadata attributes such as `name`, `description`, and media references are present.
+At its core, the metadata structure of a dynamic NFT retains compatibility with ICRC-59, ensuring that fundamental expected static areas of the NFT and media libraries are present.
 These attributes serve as the static base upon which dynamic features are built.
+We add an apps node where dynamic data can reside and update library behavior to accommodate changing library files.

 ### Mutability with "icrc60:apps"

-A distinctive feature of ICRC-60 is the "icrc60:apps" node within the metadata.
-This node is a sophisticated addition that brings dynamic capabilities to NFT metadata.
+A distinctive feature of ICRC-60 is the `icrc60:apps` node within the top level metadata.
+This node brings dynamic capabilities to NFT metadata.
 It outlines the permissions and structure for apps to interact with and update specific parts of the NFT's metadata.

 Structure:
 - Each application or dApp wanting to interact with the NFT must be declared within the "icrc60:apps" node.